 Stick to a schedule.
 Aim to develop a regular sleep schedule and go to bed the same time every night.

-Prepare for bedtime.
-Avoid stimulating activities such as exercise before bedtime or consuming caffeine or sugar.
-Also, shut down electronic, screened devices at least a half-hour before you plan to sleep, as the blue light they emit stimulates the brain.
+Curb screen use.
+Shut down electronic, screened devices at least a half-hour before you plan to sleep, as the blue light they emit stimulates the brain.

 Create a comfortable sleep environment.
 Is your bedroom cool and dark?
 Are your bed and pillow comfortable?
 Try to create an oasis that feels comfortable and cozy, so that getting into bed feels welcoming.